• Skip to primary navigation

 • Make it extra sweet.
 Replace the sugar with sweetened condensed milk for a Vietnamese-style treat.

 • Flavor the coffee with spices.
-Before you brew your coffee, sprinkle a little cinnamon, nutmeg, and/ or ginger over the grounds.
+Before you brew your coffee, sprinkle a little cinnamon, nutmeg, cardamom, and/ or ginger over the grounds.

 • Make an iced latte.
 Turn your drink into an iced latte by adding frothed milk instead of plain milk.
 Shake cold milk in a mason jar to froth it or use a handheld milk frother, like I do.